Viibrant/slides/slides.md

 - Focuses on **how** neural networks learn and represent information.
 - It’s about reverse-engineering a model to derive **human-interpretable algorithms** from its learnt weights and activations.
 - Treat it as an **ecosystem**: complex, emergent systems that we study scientifically, much like biological organisms.

+IS ECOSYSYTEM GOOD TO SAY HERE?
+IS IT WEIRD?

 <!---
 - Here we talk about interpretability, not explainability.